 Implementing Performance Based Assessments

-Recent advances in computing have made performance-based exams a realistic option for many IT organizations.
-Adding a performance-based component to exams can be a compelling way to enhance the value proposition for certification programs.
-This is particularly true for newer technologies with faster life cycles.
-Furthermore, it allows candidates to demonstrate that they’ve acquired the skills, rather than just being able to describe them.
+Recent advances in computing have made performance based exams a realistic option for many IT organizations.
+Adding a performance based component to exams can be a compelling way to enhance the value proposition for certification programs.
+This is particularly true for newer technologies with faster life cycles as it allows candidates to demonstrate that they’ve acquired the skills, rather than just being able to describe them.

 About the Panelists